politanch/swissdd/README.md

 * districts
 * municipalities

 The package wraps the real time data on vote Sundays.
-On vote Sundays from 12:00 on, the datastream is continuosly updated, until the data for all municipalities is complete and the final results are available.
+As soon as the ballot close (from 12:00 on), the datastream is continuosly updated, until the data for all municipalities is complete and the final results are available.
 Additionally, it allows to access the archive and to retrieve the *harmonized* results of national votes since 1981.

 ```
 devtools::install_github("politanch/swissdd")